-But the undisputed hero of Bellavista is La Cascona, Pablo Neruda’s (Chile’s Nobel Prize-winning poet) Santiago residence and now a very fine museum.
+But the undisputed hero of Bellavista is La Chascona, Pablo Neruda’s (Chile’s Nobel Prize-winning poet) Santiago residence and now a very fine museum.
 If Bellavista is quirky, Neruda’s sense of décor is even quirkier.
-La Cascona was very important not only to Neruda but also to Chilean history (it was sacked by Pinochet’s forces days after the poet’s death) and the guided tours (given by literature students from local universities) come extremely highly recommended.
+La Chascona was very important not only to Neruda but also to Chilean history (it was sacked by Pinochet’s forces days after the poet’s death) and the guided tours (given by literature students from local universities) come extremely highly recommended.

 No visit to Santiago would be complete without a visit to Cerro San Cristóbal a fairly significant hill in verdant Parque Metropolitano in the upmarket suburb of Providence.
 The cerro affords panoramic views over the city and although climbing to the top can take over an hour, there is also the option of a funicular if you’re not feeling up to it.